 In 1987, Cooper\cite{Cooper1987} showed that all RK methods conserve linear invariants and an irreducible RK method can preserve all quadratic invariants if and only if their coefficients satisfies the specific algebraic condition.
 Then, Calvo et al. \cite{CIZ1997-MP} proved that no RK method can preserve arbitrary polynomial invariants of degree 3 or higher of arbitrary vector fields.
-Consequently, over the past few decades, there has been an increasing interest in higher-order energy-preserving methods for the general conservative systems.
-The noticeable ones include high-order averaged vector field methods \cite{LWQ14,MHW2021jcp,QM08}, Hamiltonian Boundary Value Methods (HBVMs) \cite{BI16,BIT10}, energy-preserving continuous stage Runge-Kutta methods \cite{MB16,TS12}, functionally fitted energy-preserving methods \cite{MB16,LWsina16} and energy-preserving variant of collocation methods \cite{CH11bit,H10} etc. However, we note that these mentioned methods can conserve both the Hamiltonian energy and the linear invariant of the original system at most (see \cite{BBCIamc18,LW15,WJJSC2022}).
-Inspire by the quadratic auxiliary variable (QAV) approach proposed by Gong et al\cite{GongQuezheng21}, in this paper, we propose a class of high-order numerical schemes which can preserve the three invariants \eqref{CONenergy}-\eqref{CONI1} of the ZR eqaution \eqref{ZR1} exactly.
+Consequently, over the past few decades, there has been an increasing interest in higher-order energy-preserving methods for general conservative systems.
+The noticeable ones include high-order averaged vector field methods \cite{LWQ14,MHW2021jcp,QM08}, Hamiltonian Boundary Value Methods (HBVMs) \cite{BI16,BIT10}, energy-preserving continuous stage Runge-Kutta methods \cite{MB16,TS12,WJJSC2022}, functionally fitted energy-preserving methods \cite{LWsina16,MB16} and energy-preserving variant of collocation methods \cite{CH11bit,H10} etc. However, it is worth noting that these mentioned methods can conserve both the Hamiltonian energy and the linear invariant of the original system at most (see \cite{BBCIamc18,LW15}).
+Thus, how to design high-order numerical schemes which can conserve the three invariants \eqref{CONmass}-\eqref{CONI1} of the ZR equations \eqref{ZR1} is challenging.